A guide to basic machine stitches and sewing techniques.

 A type of topstitching used along an edge, usually a fold.
 It is placed 2-3mm from the edge; anymore and it won’t be edgestitching.
 It takes practice to sew straight edgestitching and it will look terrible if it’s uneven or runs off the edge.
 My tip is to find a line on your presser foot and follow that, or attach a piece of sticky tape on your machine as a guide to help keep your stitching straight.
 You may also be able to move the needle positions on your machine to find a suitable edgestitching distance.

 This is a line of machine stitching worked on garment pieces immediately after cutting and removing the tissue pattern.
 It prevents certain edges from stretching whilst the garment is under construction.
 The need for staystitching depends on the fabric, the grain of the edge, and how much handling the garment piece will require.
-Staystitching is not usually necessary on straight grain pieces or where the fabric is very firmly woven.
-However, a neckline edge, or the waistline of a skirt should be staystitched to prevent it stretching or gaping.
+It is not usually necessary to staystitch straight grain pieces or where the fabric is very firmly woven.
+However, you should staystitch a neckline edge, or the waistline of a skirt to prevent it stretching or gaping.

 Use the same machine thread that you’re using to make the garment, and a 2-2.5mm stitch length.
 Stitch just inside the seamline (i.e. 1.2cm from fabric edge) so the stitching won’t show on the finished garment.
 Staystitch a neckline from the shoulder to the centre front, a waistline from the sides to the centre front/back, and a bias skirt side seam upwards.